 We were travelling to Somnath from Dwarka.
 Porbandar lies on the way.
 It’s a coastal city on the seashore between Dwarka and Somnath, where the River Asmavati meets the ocean.
 The city of Porbandar derives its name from ‘Porai’ and ‘Bandar’, which refers to the harbour of Porai, the local Goddess.
-The Indian mythology says its the birthplace of Sudaama (Friend of Lord Krishna), hence its being referred to as Sudaamapuri or Sudamapuri.
+The Indian mythology says its the birthplace of Sudama (a friend of Lord Krishna), hence its being referred to as Sudaamapuri or Sudamapuri.
+Sudama and Lord Krishna had studied together at the Sandipani Ashram in Ujjayini.

 The discovery of ancient jetties along the Porbandar creek signifies the importance of Porbandar as an active centre of maritime activities in the past.
 Onshore explorations in and around Porbandar brought to light, for the first time, the remains of a late Harappan settlement dating back to the 16th – 14th century BCE, which is similar to that from Bet Dwarka.
 This is another evidence to suggest that the Harappan legacy of maritime activity continued till the late Harappan period on the Saurashtra coast.